Frank Morley: Life

-In 1933 he and his son Frank Vigor Morley published the "stimulating volume", Inversive Geometry.
+In 1933 he and his son Frank Vigor Morley published the "stimulating volume" Inversive Geometry.
 The book develops complex numbers as a tool for geometry and function theory.
 Some non-standard terminology is used such as "base-circle" for unit circle and "turn" for a point on it.

-He was a strong chess player and once beat world champion Emanuel Lasker in a game of chess.
+He was a strong chess player and once beat world chess champion Emanuel Lasker in a game.

-He died in Baltimore, Maryland at age 77.
+He died in Baltimore, Maryland, at age 77.

-His three sons are novelist Christopher Morley, Pulitzer Prize winner Felix Morley, and Frank Vigor Morley, also a mathematician.
+He had three sons: novelist Christopher Morley; Pulitzer Prize-winning columnist, journalist, and college president Felix Morley; and Frank Vigor Morley, also a mathematician.